QSP’s Online User Handbook

-Reimburse Employee Mileage at the Following Rates – When the “__ Cents per mile” is enabled and given a rate, this rate acts as a multiplier that automatically calculates the mileage reimbursement when the mileage tracking reports are generated for client and/or employees.
+Reimburse Employee Mileage at the Following Rates – When the “__ Dollars per mile” is enabled and given a rate, this rate acts as a multiplier that automatically calculates the mileage reimbursement when the mileage tracking reports are generated for the client and/or employees.

-For Holiday Hours Worked, Multiply Employee Pay Rate by__ – This multiplier is applied to the employee service rates that are scheduled on any of the defined holidays, and the totals can be viewed when the Condensed Payroll Processing Report is generated.
+For Holiday Hours Worked, Multiply Employee Pay Rate by__ – This rate of pay multiplier is applied to the employee service type rates that are scheduled on any of the defined holidays, and the totals can be viewed when the Condensed Payroll Processing Report is generated.

-Apply Holiday Rate to (Standard/Premium) – This option is only applicable to SLS rate types, as this is the only type of service that is broken down into premium and standard rates.
+For QSP’s Default SLS Service Type, Apply Holiday Rate Multiplier To – This option is only applicable to the Premium/Standard SLS rate types, as this is the only type of service that is broken down into premium and standard rates.
 Whatever rate is chosen (Standard, or Premium, or both) the multiplier defined above will be applied to those rates when the Condensed Payroll Processing Report is generated.

 Choose the Holidays to Apply this Rate Multiplier – Select the holidays that will use the defined rate multiplier in the calculation of holiday rates, which are totaled automatically when the Condensed Payroll Processing Report is generated.

-Minimum Rates of Pay – This setting is best used to bulk update employees’ minimum Rates Of Pay (ROP) listed in their profile, which is commonly applied when there is a state-wide minimum wage increase.
+Minimum Rates of Pay – This setting can be used to bulk update employees’ minimum Rates Of Pay (ROP), but only if they include QSP’s default service types.
 Follow the step by step instructions below:

-- Select the check boxes next to the applicable service rates, and set their new minimum rate of pay amount.
-Once save is selected, QSP will run a process that searches the applicable employee profiles, and increase any selected service rates of pay that are below the new minimum rate of pay and update them to be equal to the new minimum rate of pay.
-It will not update any existing rate of pay that is above the new minimum.
+- Select the checkboxes next to the applicable service rates, and set their new minimum Rate of Pay amount.
+Once saved, QSP will run a process that searches the applicable employee profiles, and increase any selected service rates of pay that are below the new minimum Rate of Pay and update them to be equal to the new minimum Rate of Pay.
+It will not update any existing Rate of Pay that is above the new minimum.

 Rates of Pay Increases – Much like the above “Minimum Rates of Pay”, this setting is used to give a bulk wage increase to multiple employees at once of a particular office, with a particular position, instead of doing it individually.
 As an example, let’s say you want to give all Personal Attendants a $0.75 raise for their SLS Premium hours, on top of whatever they are already making.
 Following the same steps as above, but adding the particular position, enter the rate differential ($0.75 in this example) and, when saved, if one employee had and SLS Premium ROP of $12 it’d be updated to $12.75, and if another employee has an SLS Premium ROP of $14.25, it’d be updated to $15.